 Sandbox Base URL

-The base URL for API requests in Playground is:
+The base URL for API requests in Sandbox is:

 Production environment gives developers access to the mainnets of the supported blockchain protocols.
 Obtaining live API keys for the Production environment is part of our paid service.
 The process of obtaining live API keys is detailed in this knowledge base article.

 Production Base URL